Actim® Calprotectin

 Perforation

-Use the sharp tip of the perforating device (dipstick) to puncture the perforation area in the bottom of the buffer tube then push the device into the tube until the stopper prevents it going further
+Use the sharp tip of the perforating device (dipstick) to puncture the perforation area in the bottom of the buffer tube, then push the device into the tube until the stopper prevents it from going any further.

 Slowly invert the tube once and immediately place the tube on the table in an upright position.

-It is important that the inverting movement is not too abrupt, a peaceful inversion is vital for the correct performance of the test.
-Also, the tube must not remain upside down.
+It is important to ensure that the inverting movement is not abrupt.
+Gentle inversion of the tube is essential to ensure accurate results.
+Make sure that the tube does not remain upside down.

-A test result can be read in 10 minutes after test activation.
-In addition to the blue control line:
+A test result can be read 10 minutes from the test activation.
+In addition to the blue control line, you will see one of the following:

 • One blue line = fecal calprotectin concentration < 50 µg/g